ShiningForceRemade/Assets-Original/README.md

 All work by Ivan_Cal of [sfmods](https://sfmods.com/community/)

 ## SF2
-All rips from sprites-resource and their respective ripper.
+- All rips from sprites-resource and their respective ripper.
+- Sounds/SFX - provided by chaoswizard98 of shiningforcecentral

 ## SFCD
 All rips from sprites-resource and their respective ripper.